The ads above are Google-sponsored.

 GERMAN WORDS YOU MIGHT NEED TO KNOW

-...and, at the end of the article, a wee humorous bit on why
+...and, at the end of the article, a humorous bit on why

 English is such a problem to learn.

-We order by part number or perhaps from a sketch or we describe where it goes/fits/etc. Almost all the time, this works quite well.
+We usually order by part number or perhaps from a sketch or we describe where it goes/fits/etc. Almost all the time, this works quite well.
+Not always.

-There are a few instances where languages have caused some real confusion (besides politics and personal relationships!).
-There are situations where something is not described in YOUR language properly, only in German, in literature pertaining to our motorcycles.
+There are a few instances where languages have caused some serious confusion (besides politics and personal relationships!).
+There are situations where something is not described in your language properly, only in German, in literature pertaining to our motorcycles.

 Sources for this article included past articles in BMW MOA ON magazine; a posting by Joe 'Cuda' on 20 January 2001 to the Airheads LIST; my own input; and, corrections supplied to me by Hans-Jürgen of Germany.
-Further corrections were made on 3/29-30/2012 from additional input by Joe.
+Further corrections were made on 3/29-30/2012 from additional input by Joe, and I made some of my own corrections at times, in later years.

 I did not take nor use 100% of everyone's suggestions, primarily due to COMMON USE in the USA; thus, any quibbling about things on this page can be blamed on ME!

-In some instances on this page I have used ASCII code to display show how the German's might show letters and words in PRINT.
+In some instances on this page I have used ASCII code to display showing how the German's might show letters and words in PRINT.
 It is possible that some things will look totally weird on YOUR computer; and, possibly print something not like a German letter.
 Computers vary in display, depending on how you have set certain preferences, and the language settings in particular.
 I have found this happens more often with the dieresis marks (umlauts) which are the double dots (a pair of dots, located over a vowel).
 The purpose is to soften the sound.
 An example of these letters are the following, which, again, MAY NOT show up properly on YOUR computer.
-It is possible for these to display correctly, or partially correctly, or not at all, depending on your computer AND even differently in different programs in your computer.
+It is possible for these to display correctly, or partially correctly, or not at all, depending on your computer AND even differently in different programs or keyboard settings in your computer.

 ë ö Ö ä ÿ Ü